 - Indigestion remedies, for example, antacid tablets or liquids

 - Antiseptic solutions or creams.
 Solutions are useful for cleaning minor cuts and grazes, but do read carefully, as some solutions need to be diluted in water before use

 - Thermometer – preferably the forehead type for children

 Advice Leaflets to Download

-Patient Advice Urinary Tract Infections in children (0.28 MB)
+Patient Advice Urinary Tract Infections in children (EXTERNAL LINK)

 Looking after your mental health

 The Practice recognises that there are times when you can feel stressed, anxious, sad or overwhelmed.
 There can be a waiting list for counselling on the NHS.

 Please find some websites below which may help you to find some support in times of need.